mideind/Straeto/README.md

 ## Documentation

-This is a pre-alpha release and proper documentation has not yet been produced.
+This is a beta release and proper documentation has not yet been produced.
 But the code is fairly self-explanatory; look at the file `src/straeto/straeto.py` to see the source code for the main classes and some usage examples.